aryandadashi/CFAppAutoScaler/README.md

 # CFAutoScaler
 An auto-scaler for Cloud Foundry PaaS based on CPU metric.
+As a part of Cloudwave project, this auto-scaler was developed to demonstrate the Industrial Exploitation of the Cloudwave stack that consists of **Execution Analytics, Coordinated Adaptation and Feedback Driven Development**.
+This auto-scaler consists of **monitoring and scaling services**.
+The monitoring service implements the concepts of execution acalytics and the the scaling service exhibits the concepts of Coordinated Adaptation and Feedback Driven Development.

-This auto-scaler consists of **scaling** and **monitoring services**.
 The three packages of this project are:

 1. auto-scaling: performs scaling decisions, cloud foundry API calls
 2. data: persists the monitoring data into PostgreSQL using JDBC